vpq5kd/salesman/README.md

 **Other Optimizatons & Changes:**

-* `deltaDist` was changed in the TwoOpt formula from being calculated by recalculating the distance before and after the reversal, now it only caculates the needed changes and returns, which is a O(N) -> O(1) optimization!
+* `deltaDist` was changed in the TwoOpt formula from being calculated by recalculating the distance before and after the reversal to only calculating the specific distances needed to find the delta.
+This edit resulted in a O(N) -> O(1) optimization!
-* deprecatated `simulatedAnnealingCitySwap` entirely due to inneficiency and a lack of being able to achieve better solutions that `simulatedAnnealingTwoOpt`.
+* Deprecatated `simulatedAnnealingCitySwap` entirely due to inneficiency and a lack of being able to achieve better solutions that `simulatedAnnealingTwoOpt`.

 *be advised* this program can be halted in the middle of execution by using the usual ctrl ^C command, however, it will wait until the current iteration of annealing is done before terminating.